FleurDll/RealEstate-Client/README.md

 ## Sanity Studio - Admin Part

 Sanity Studio offers a fully form custimization.
 This is how I decided to design the schemas : <br>
-Each change automatically updates the website. <br>
+At each changes, it automatically updates the website. <br>

 - Personal informations, where my client can change her phone number, email address, facebook link etc.
 - Real estate catalog, creates a new real estate document with all the necessary details (title, location, rooms, price, images, description, etc...)